ananya15082002/Avataar_Assignment/README.md

-# Avataar_Assignment
+# Avataar

-## Assignment: Placing an Object’s Image in a Text-Conditioned Scene
+##  Placing an Object’s Image in a Text-Conditioned Scene

 ### Author: Ananya